douglasvinis/gimp-fanim/README.md

 Windows: %HOMEPATH%\AppData\Roaming\GIMP\2.10\plug-ins\

 with the files in the correct place you can open GIMP, if everything is alright you will see in the menubar the "FAnim" menu.

+__Download__
+You can download the zip file ["here"](https://github.com/douglasvini/gimp-fanim/archive/master.zip).